mhamano/advanced-analytics-toolbox/docs/analysis/decision_tree.md

   7. A decision tree is displayed.
 The tree is collapsed to the third level in default, and you are able to collapse nodes by clicking on the one filled with blue color.
   ![pca screenshot](./images/decision_tree_example1-1.png)

   8. Open [Analysis Settings] on the property panel and input 3 into [Max depth].
 The depth of the tree node is changed to 3.
 Here, you are able to find out the classification rules, for instance, when Sum(total_day_minutes) < 264.45 and Sum(number_customer_service_call) < 3.5, 'churn' is likely to be 'no'.
-(The numbers of records of 'no' and 'yes' which fall into this classification rule are 3178 and 265 respectively.)
+(The numbers of records of 'no' and 'yes' which fall into this classification rule are 3976 and 336 respectively.)
   ![pca screenshot](./images/decision_tree_example1-2.png)

+  9. Open [Analysis Settings] on the property panel and turn on the [Split into training and test datasets] switch.
+Top 80% of records are treated as a training dataset, and decision tree is updated to use the training dataset only excluding the remaining 20% for a test dataset.

 ## Example2 (Classification Tree) - Iris
   1. Download the following sample file.